PaulJeFi/pauljefi.github.io/article/TQS.md

 ## The idea

 [Quiescence Search algorithm](https://www.chessprogramming.org/Quiescence_Search) (QS) is used to be sure that the engine will analyse only quiet positions, in order to be sure it will not miss [tactical moves](https://www.chessprogramming.org/Tactical_Moves).
-But [tactics](https://www.chessprogramming.org/Tactics) in QS are often based on [cature-only moves](https://www.chessprogramming.org/Captures) and sometimes and [checking moves](https://www.chessprogramming.org/Check).
+But [tactics](https://www.chessprogramming.org/Tactics) in QS are often based on [cature-only moves](https://www.chessprogramming.org/Captures) and sometimes on [checking moves](https://www.chessprogramming.org/Check).

 The idea in TQS is that tactics are not only capture or checking moves.
 So the TQS algorithm should also consider other non-[quiet moves](https://www.chessprogramming.org/Quiet_Moves), like check-evader moves and [promotions](https://www.chessprogramming.org/Promotions).
 All thoses differents non-quiet moves are often what made tactical moves, and checking all of them is a way to be sure to not miss tactics.